RobinDev/proxies-checker/README.md

 This repo is the code source from my personnal [web proxy checker](http://proxy.robin-d.fr/) (or [EN](http://proxy.robin-d.fr/en/)).
 You can use it easily online or install on your own server to configure the script like you want (especially remove limits).

-** You can check if your proxies list is working... but not only !
+**You can check if your proxies list is working... but not only !
 It checks if every proxy can be use on Google or if Google kicked it.**

 ##Installation

-Download, unzip, **ready to use**.
+[Download](https://github.com/RobinDev/proxies-checker/archive/1.0.0.zip), unzip, **ready to use**.
 If you want to edit the configurations, just edit index.php.
 The config vars are in the first block code delimited by ```/***** Config *****/```.

+You nead at least a recent PHP version like PHP 5.x.x, php mod cURL and apache2.

 ##Demo